top of page

 Production Team:

-• Producer: David Petersen, Beaufort9Films, Emmy-winning and Oscar-nominated director/producer
+• Supervising Producer: David Petersen, Beaufort9Films, Emmy-winning and Oscar-nominated director/producer

-• Executive Producer: Kate Edgar, Director, Oliver Sacks Foundation
+• Executive Producer: Kate Edgar, Executive Director, Oliver Sacks Foundation

 • Music: Malcolm Burn, Grammy-winning music producer